The Architecture of Agency Volume 1 No Trivial Choices

 You delay leaving the house by three seconds to switch songs.
 You reach the corner as a stranger crosses who, in the other branch, has already passed.
 You exchange a glance, a word, a future.
 Ten years later, that meeting has become a relationship, a child, a lineage.
 The world now contains a different population of human beings — different minds that will design different tools, write different laws, make discoveries that never occur in the branch where the song played on.

-The load-bearing step is the one that sounds most like science fiction and is the most secure: fertility itself is chaotic.
+The most secure link sounds like science fiction: fertility itself is chaotic.
 Which sperm reaches which egg depends on timing differences smaller than a heartbeat — a pause, a breath, a moment’s distraction upstream of conception, and a different person exists, or none does.
 Every human alive is downstream of an unbroken chain of such coin-edge events.
 Perturb any link — cross the street two seconds later, hold the elevator, don’t — and within a generation the perturbation is not a different version of history.
 It is a different cast.
 Different people mean different marriages, companies, movements, technologies, theories.
 The entire shape of civilization diverges, and Drake’s fog turns out to be not an exception to how history works but a specimen of its every moment.

 Notice what this does to the notion of scale.
 In a recursive system, “small” is an illusion of resolution.
 A choice that shifts your mood for a fraction of a second changes your tone in the next conversation, which changes how someone feels about you, which changes an edge in the social graph of the world — and the social graph is precisely the network through which everything else propagates.
 Within a few decades, those perturbations have rewritten the human network entirely.
 The world you inhabit is the emergent consequence of incalculably many such micro-decisions, stacked and multiplied across time.
 The future will be, too.
 The distinction between the trivial and the profound is not a fact about acts; it is a failure of resolution in the observer.